Brainhoole/SI507-HW6/README.md

     }
 </style>
 ```
+This style region defines whenever there is a class called error, the element is going to be applied on color red; on the other hand, the element is blue if it belongs to class good.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

-The string can only be composed of letters.
+It is a pattern expressed by regular expression, which means strings can only be composed of alphabats no matter uppercase or lowercase.

 ^:Matches beginning of input.
 $:Matches end of input.
 +:Matches the preceding expression 1 or more times.